Nexela/Nanobots/README.md

 * Nano Constructors - These nanobots will revive ghosts in their range.
 * Nano Termites - These nanobots will kill off trees.
 This process causes the tree to topple over and may damage nearby entities.
 * Nano Scrappers - These nanobots will destroy anything in their range that is marked for deconstruction that isn't organic.
 You will not get any items back.
 * Nano Deconstructors - These nanobots have more programing and will return deconstructed items to you.
-However they are very costly!  (can be changed in config.lua)
+However they are more costly.

 ---
 Late Game Additions: